 This room has the capacity for 12 children under 2.
 Our Little Discoverers staff are:

-The pre school room 'Butterflies is a large open space which has learning zones dedicated to the different areas of the EYFS.
+The Butterfly room is a large open space which has learning zones dedicated to the different areas of the EYFS.
 We have a reading corner within both rooms to promote reading and provide a relaxing space for mindfulness.

 We think happy children make happy learners so children are encouraged to explore their own interests.
 Children work independently, 1:1, in small groups or as a whole group.